kontena/kontena/docs/getting-started/installing/vagrant.md

 ## Installing Kontena Master

 Kontena Master is an orchestrator component that manages Kontena Grids/Nodes.
-Installing Kontena Master to Vagrant can be done by just issuing the following command:
+Installing Kontena Master to Vagrant can be accomplished by issuing the following command:

 ```
 $ kontena vagrant master create
 ```

-After Kontena Master has provisioned you will be automatically authenticated as the Kontena Master internal administrator and the default grid 'test' is set as the current grid.
+After Kontena Master has been provisioned, you will be automatically authenticated as the Kontena Master internal administrator and the default Grid 'test' is set as the current Grid.

 ## Installing Kontena Nodes

-Before you can start provisioning nodes you must first switch cli scope to a grid.
-A Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.
+Before you can start provisioning Nodes you must first switch the CLI scope to a Grid.
+A Grid can be thought as a cluster of Nodes that can have members from multiple clouds and/or regions.

-Switch to an existing grid using the following command:
+Switch to an existing Grid using the following command:

 ```
 $ kontena grid use <grid_name>
 ```

-Or create a new grid using the command:
+Or create a new Grid using the command:

 ```
 $ kontena grid create --initial-size=<initial_size> test-grid
 ```

-Now you can start provisioning nodes to DigitalOcean.
-Issue the following command (with right options) as many times as desired:
+Now you can start provisioning Nodes to Vagrant.
+Issue the following command (with the proper options) as many times as desired:

 ```
 $ kontena vagrant node create
 ```

-After creating nodes, you can verify that they have joined a Grid:
+After creating Nodes, you can verify that they have joined a Grid:

 ```
 $ kontena node list